-QC Marathon Race Director: “It’s not the first time and it won’t be the last time for marathons”
+QC Marathon Race Director: ‘It’s not the first time and it won’t be the last time for marathons’

 As the winner, Pence won a cash prize of $3,000.
 After review, both Saolo and Kibet were rewarded with $2,000 each even with the disqualification.
 Moreno estimates all three runners would have finished in a high enough position to earn a cash prize barring the wrong turn.

-“We compensated those two elite runners that made the bad turn, we didn’t have to do that, we could have easily said ‘well, you guys mad the bad turn, everything was well marked, you were in a course meeting the night before, it’s your fault’ we don’t want to do that,” Moreno said, “And we elected to compensate them for the mistake that our bicyclist made.”
+“We compensated those two elite runners that made the bad turn, we didn’t have to do that, we could have easily said ‘well, you guys mad the bad turn, everything was well marked, you were in a course meeting the night before, it’s your fault’ we don’t want to do that,” Moreno said.
+“And we elected to compensate them for the mistake that our bicyclist made.”

 Moreno added these mistakes happen often with long races like marathons.

-‘You look at this like it was a bad situation but it could happen to happen to any race at any time,” Moreno said, “It’s not the first time and it won’t be the last time for marathons.”
+‘You look at this like it was a bad situation but it could happen to happen to any race at any time,” Moreno said.
+“It’s not the first time and it won’t be the last time for marathons.”

 As for the bicyclist, Moreno said they were “remorseful” about the situation, and moving forward, the marathon said they will be more careful with selecting the volunteer guide.

-“When you have 1,500 volunteers, that’s a lot of responsibility and you feel that you’ve trained them well enough that they know their responsibilities, that they’re going to do their job right but things happen out there,” Moreno said, ”All it takes is a split second wrong decision and this happens.”
+“When you have 1,500 volunteers, that’s a lot of responsibility and you feel that you’ve trained them well enough that they know their responsibilities, that they’re going to do their job right but things happen out there,” Moreno said. ”All it takes is a split second wrong decision and this happens.”

 “I just hope the community is respectful that these types of things happen,” Moreno said.